Namayingo District: Overview

 The district was established by an Act of Parliament and began functioning on 1 July 2010.
 Prior to that it was part of Bugiri District.
 Namayingo District is part of Busoga sub-region.
 Other districts in Busoga include: Buyende District, Iganga District, Jinja District, Kaliro District, Kamuli District, Luuka District, Mayuge District, Namutumba District.

 Prior to 2000, the two main activities in the district were (a) subsistence agriculture on the mainland and (b) commercial fishing on the lakeshores and on the islands in Lake Victoria.
 During the 21st century, gold deposits have been discovered in the district.
 This has attracted many new residents to the area, performing such activities as: miners, washers, grinders, middlemen, buyers as well as salesmen of the hardware used in the artisanal gold mining industry, such as pick axes, shovels, pails, basins, ropes and ladders.

 Population

 The 1991 national population census estimated the district population at about 68,000.
 In 2002, the next national census put the population of the district at approximately 175,000.
 The district annual population growth rate was calculated at 2.9%.
 It is estimated that the population of Namayingo District was approximately 232,300 in 2012.
+It is also estimated that the population of Namayingo District was approximately 215443 in 2014.
+It is estimated that the population of Namayingo District was approximately 266716 in 2024.